svn2github/wordpress-vip-plugins/brightcove-video-connect/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fix: Remove extra files.
+This is a holdout from 1.1.1 to remove all the extra files from the repository.

+= 1.1.1 =
+* Fixed: playlists and other data saving to Database
+* Fixed: incorrect close icon on media modal
+* Fixed: minimum version check
+* Enhancement: Removed callback subscriptions
+* Fixed videos not consistently deleting
+* Fixed caching issues
+* Fixed editing videos from upload screen
+* Fixed inconsistent player implementation
+* Added responsive playlists and videos
+* Removed GUI option for video width and height (more consistent to add manually)
+* Added ability to bypass cache entirely
+* Removed unnecessary code and other files throughout plugin and consolidated file structure
+* Fixed broken shortcode insertion after changing video size via GUI
+* Fixed inconsistent “Add new” button behavior on Video screen
+* Fixed minimum size for playlist display (no longer only shows video selector when width >= 800px)
+* Added notice upon playlist insertion if no compatible player is available - because you can never let people know enough
+* Numerous other small typo corrections, fixes and enhancements

+= 1.1.0 =
+* Enhancement: Brightcove Video Connect will now warn users when a part of the Brightcove API system is down that might affect plugin or video behavior.
+* Enhancement: The playlist page will now display an error if no playlist compatible player exists
+* Fix: Date filters have been removed from playlists and videos as they were unusable
+* Fix: The Brightcove URL has been fixed to better support HTTP and HTTPS operations
+* Fix: Fix row-action issues in playlists introduced since WordPress 4.4
+* Miscellaneous minor fixes and corrections to copy throughout the plugin.

+= 1.0.9 =
+* Fix: Fixed fatal error on uninstall
+* Fix: Fixed smart playlist display
+* Fix: Remove an error that could happen when adding an acount with empty playlists

+= 1.0.8 =
+* Fix: Default sort for videos is now "newest first" for all screens listing videos.
+* Fix: Playlists now display properly

+= 1.0.7 =
+* Fix: Fixed the edit button for playlists

 = 1.0.6 =
 * Fix: JavaScript has been greatly cleaned up and should no longer conflict on the post editor or other screens.